calzamora/Demultiplex/Assignment-the-first/pseudo_code_pt2.md

 return(header + index1 + index2)

-def: get average of quality score for read (PS4)
+def: get average of quality score for read (PS4) a function to get the MEAN q score for an entire read

 def: write file
+writes out the file and DYNAMICALLy names it with the barcode seq when applicable

 OPEN txt file of indexes
     create a set containing ALL UNIQUE barcodes